Elizabeth's Pi Are Square Shawl and What I Did

 This is a garter stitch coat which, when worn upside down, becomes a jacket with a lovely larger collar perfect for wrapping around your face and neck.
 It is a long, lovely relaxing knit at 3.5 stitches/inch on a size 10 needle (for me -- you may differ) and requires 1600-2100 yards of bulky weight yarn.
 I know that that is a number with a great deal of wiggle room, but this design is adjustable to your measurements, and height is the most important measurement.
 I am 5'6" and I needed 1800 yards.
 If you are 5'0" you may be able to get away with less than 1600 and if you are 6' you are definitely going to need the full 2100 yards.
 I explain how to make the adjustment in the pattern which, like all my patterns, is chatty and has in addition a bit of simple grade school mathematics in order to work things out for your specific project.
 I used a pure alpaca yarn (Misti Alpaca) for this coat, but that was a mistake.
 The alpaca tends to stretch and the weight of the yarn makes this coat get longer with wear.
 You should get a blend with at least 50% wool, which has more elasticity than alpaca.
 The 50/50 wool/alpaca blend from KnitPicks would be perfect and is what I have recommended to my Studio Knitters who are working on this.
 This is an amazingly useful travel garment which works as a coat, a jacket, a shawl, a bathrobe, and a nice warm afghan if you are the type that can sleep on a plane.
 It is available as a PDF download from Ravelry and the cost is $4.00

 I have a pet peeve with scarfs or shawls that have a right and a wrong side.
 While I was pondering my irritation with this, I designed this stitch pattern, which is exactly the same on both sides, and also has the benefit of laying perfectly flat.
 It makes a perfect scarf.
-This particular example is knit up with a sport weight alpaca and took 200 yards at 5 stitches/inch.
-I used a size 4 needle but you may require a larger size.
 I am a loose knitter and I like it that way....it's more relaxing.
 To make the scarf twice as long, use twice as much yardage.
 Even though this is a lace pattern the finished impression is more herringbone than openwork and it would work quite well as either a man's or a woman's scarf.
-This pattern is $3.00 and is available as a downloadable PDF through Ravelry.
+This pattern is $5.00 and is available as a downloadable PDF through Ravelry.